 - a) Judges Fast Tracking to Elementary or Medium required to shadow judge 24 horses in total - b) Judges upgrading to Advanced and above one shadow judging may be replaced by an additional sit-in.
 However, if upgrading to B or A level then the substituted sit-in must apply to the lower level (e.g. PSG or Intermediate A or B or Inter II - c) Intermediate II level includes Intermediate A, Intermediate B and Intermediate II and U25 GP - Judges upgrading to B level one shadow judging at Intermediate I may be substituted with an additional PSG

 12.12 Examination requirements

-Below is a summary of examination requirements.
+ALL prerequisites MUST be completed and verified prior to sitting the practical exam Below is a summary of examination requirements.